letigsainz/Spotify-Discover-v2/README.md

 The app uses the Spotify Web API to access a user's followed artists, check if they've released any new music, and if so, add the tracks to a brand new playlist.

-It is currently a modest app with a very simple UI, using Semantic UI for styling.
-I'll hopefully update to a more robust React app in the future.
+It is currently a modest app with a very simple UI, using [Semantic UI](https://semantic-ui.com/introduction/getting-started.html) for styling.
+I'll hopefully update to a more robust React app in the near future.

 > [!IMPORTANT]
 > This app uses Werkzeug's simple development server, rather than an actual web server, so it is not appropriate for production use.